-SOCI 3310 Advanced Research Design and Data Analysis (3) (Same as PSYC 3310) The course is cross-listed as PSYC 3310.
-See the Psychology listing.
+SOCI 3310 Advanced Research Design and Data Analysis (3) (Same as PSYC 3310)

 SOCI 3314 Women and Men in Society (3)

 This course will examine gender theories and development, the different ways gender is experienced, and gender as a principal factor in social organization and stratification.
 It also will examine the sociological forces that maintain, enforce, and produce social stratification and difference based on gender.
 Certain social institutions, such as education, religion, and politics, will be used as examples of how society maintains, enforces, and produces gender.